RUHacking/RUHWebsite/src/pages/index/index.md

     subtitle: 28th September 10am - 1pm Meet next to the Students' Union
     title: Taster Event - Reading Busses Tour
   - desc: >-
-      drink establishments and getting to know each other through fun activities!
+      Come hang out with us in our second biweekly R. U. Social? social, where we'll be going down to our local drink establishments and getting to know each other through fun activities!
 We welcome non-drinkers too!
     image: /img/rus_thic_512.png
     link: 'https://www.rusu.co.uk/events/15199/3513/'
     subtitle: 11th October 7pm - 11pm Meet next to the Students' Union